LauBengaard/LauBengaard.github.io/section0.md

 This page is dedicated to aiding Vision Zero by providing new analyses and insights to both decision makers (local government) as well as citizens of Tempe.
 [Traffic crashes data](https://catalog.data.gov/dataset/1-08-crash-data-report-detail-498c3?fbclid=IwZXh0bgNhZW0CMTAAAR2gojdIAxiOMs5ieTM0OfPH9MRPHGxzhgibobwIDFZ-Q_a3sfCUwDDjulc_aem_AfOI4PVUgDLCxCQPW-KQRHPDK12C9L5KYSnbZi0UdAEu0idNK3ofrogdHd3BliKSjuNfI4PJcuzTLqxwJT-HwPpS) collected by the City of Tempe from 2012-2022 is used throughout this page and totals around 46,000 crashes.

-For those not familiar with Tempe, the city is located in Arizona and has a population above [190.000](https://worldpopulationreview.com/us-cities/tempe-az-population).
-At left below is shown the location of Tempe, and at right a closer look at the borders of the city and its five zip code areas:
+For those not familiar with Tempe, the city is located in Arizona and has a population above [190.000](https://worldpopulationreview.com/us-cities/tempe-az-population) citizens.
+Below, the location of Tempe is shown, along with a closer look at the borders of the city and its five zip code areas:

 <div class="iframe-container">
     <iframe src="contents/tempe_globus.html"